lackovic/notes/Windows/README.md

    - Options > View: select _Expand to open folder_ and _Show all folders_
 1. Settings > Personalization > Start: Disable _Show recommended files in Start, recent files in File Explorer, and items in Jump Lists_
 1. Download _Incosolata Nerd Font_ from [here](https://www.nerdfonts.com/font-downloads), right click on all TTF files, choose _Install_, set it as default font in Windows Terminal
-1. Apply all the changes described in the following sections.

 ## Windows Update